dhmunro/dudley/README.md

 members of any group other than the root of the whole file.

-## Additional constructs

-Dudley needs a way to write or read the default byte order as part of the file, unless it is describing a file in a non-native format like PDB or HDF (in which case all of the declarations would have explicit
-< or > prefixes).
-A special parameter-like declaration handles this

-    !DUDLEY := S1(8) @ address  # signature and byte order mark

-The Dudley file has one of two eight byte hex signatures: [89, 44, 75, 44, 0d, 0a, 1a, 0a] or [89, 64, 95, 64, 0d, 0a, 1a, 0a].
-Note that
-[44, 75, 44] is "DUD" if the default byte order is big endian >, while [64, 95, 64] is "dud" means the default byte order is little endian <.
-This sequence is stolen from HDF5, which stole it from PNG.
-It detects common file transfer mishandling errors.

 - Use %alignment for alignments in contexts similar to @address?
 - Should !DUDLEY := 0 or 1 specify default little or big endian?

-## Separate parameter streams

-The

-    !TEMPLATE

-directive indicates that this file is intended to be a layout template.
-The parser can check that all data addresses are computable from the parameters, and that furthermore all parameters are grouped at the beginning of the file.
-Note that the !DUDLEY file signature is an important parameter if you want to support families with members of both endianness.

 ## Parallel processing support